|

 Autocross events (also known as gymkhanas or solo) are an all forward motion driving skill contest.
 Each driver is individually timed to the thousandth of a second, over a short, miniature road course clearly defined using traffic cones.
 Cars compete one at a time, hence the name "Solo", in a class with similar cars.
 An event can be held on any flat paved surface, usually a parking lot, or airport apron or runway.
 We strive to steer away from setting up an exercise in ‘navigation’ but one where fun is an important part of the overall experience.
 “Solo II is a precision sport, much like, say, archery, riflery or golf.
 You must be precise and consistent, all the while driving so fast you can barely concentrate" -- Mark Sirota

 It emphasizes driver skill and vehicle handling rather than just speed.
 The corners are tight, and there are lots of them, so the driving is exciting and challenging.
 Speeds do not exceed those normally encountered in highway driving.
 Managing a corner at slow speeds is challenging, it is quite another to learn how to take the same corner at higher speeds.
 This has always distinguished the Club’s philosophy from other car clubs.
 That is, to set-up courses that are slightly higher in speed that tend push the limits of the driver’s abilities and the car’s performance and thus achieving a better degree of driver confidence in understanding the limits of an automobile.
 This lifelong learning tool will come in play during an accident avoidance maneuver experienced by most drivers during their every day driving routines.
-The skills you learn and practice here; smooth transitions, enhanced braking, and skid correction, will have an immediate impact on improving the safety and skill of your street driving.
-Autocrossing is an excellent way to teach car control to young drivers in a safe environment.

 It is also a very social sport, filled with some of the friendliest people you'll ever meet.
 The camaraderie of the drivers is a special part of autocrossing that is profoundly satisfying.